-The differences between Love and Rayleigh wave phase speeds shown in Figure 3a,b reflect the amplitude of the Rayleigh-Love discrepancy in our observations and provide information about the depth distribution of S-wave anisotropy.
-The Rayleigh-Love discrepancy is a measure of the inability of a simply parameterized isotropic model to fit Rayleigh and Love wave dispersion curves simultaneously.
-The introduction of radial anisotropy, or the speed difference between horizontally polarized (V{SH}) and vertically polarized (V{SV}) waves in a transversely isotropic medium (TI) (hexagonally symmetric medium with a vertical symmetry axis), is one way to resolve the Rayleigh-Love discrepancy.
+The differences between Love and Rayleigh wave phase speeds shown in Figs 3(a) and (b) reflect the amplitude of the Rayleigh-Love discrepancy in our observations and provide information about the depth distribution of S-wave anisotropy.
+The Rayleigh-Love discrepancy is a measure of the inability of a simply parametrized isotropic model to fit Rayleigh and Love wave dispersion curves simultaneously.
+The introduction of radial anisotropy, or the speed difference between horizontally polarized (V{SH}) and vertically polarized (V{SV}) waves in a transversely isotropic (TI) medium (hexagonally symmetric medium with a vertical symmetry axis), is one way to resolve the Rayleigh-Love discrepancy.
 In general, the phase speed difference between Love and Rayleigh waves increases within the eastern Tibetan Plateau up to about a period of 30 s, and decreases or remains nearly constant with period outside of the Plateau.
-Procedurally, we specify anisotropy with the elastic tensor and its orientation, and use the notation V{PV} , V{PH} , V{SH} , and V{SV} only when speaking of a TI medium.
-In a medium with a tilted symmetry axis, we will specify anisotropy exclusively in terms of the Love moduli A, C, N, L, and F.
+Procedurally, we specify anisotropy with the elastic tensor and its orientation, and use the notation V{PV} , V{PH} , V{SH} and V{SV} only when speaking of a TI medium.
+In a medium with a tilted symmetry axis, we will specify anisotropy exclusively in terms of the Love moduli A, C, N, L and F.

-Synthetic examples of the difference between Love and Rayleigh wave phase speeds are shown in Figure 4a,b.
-Four models of the depth distribution of the difference between Vsh and Vsv in a TI medium are shown in Figure 4a and the resulting differences between Love and Rayleigh wave phase speeds $(C{Love} - C{Rayleigh})$ are shown in Figure 4b, which depend strongly on the amplitude and depth distribution of the difference V{SH} - V{SV} .
-For example, comparing the two models in which one is isotropic (green line, Fig. 4a) and the other has a depth constant radial anisotropy ($V{SH} - V{SV} = 5\%$, black line, Fig. 4b) in the crust, there is a difference in C{Love} - $C{Rayleigh}$ of more than 200 m/s, which is a very large effect.
-The concentration of radial anisotropy in progressively narrower and deeper depth ranges in the crust has a progressively decreasing effect on the Love - Rayleigh phase speed difference.
-The shapes of the curves in Figure 4b depend on several factors.
+Synthetic examples of the difference between Love and Rayleigh wave phase speeds are shown in Figs 4(a) and (b).
+Four models of the depth distribution of the difference between $V{\rm sh}$ and V{sv} in a TI medium are shown in Fig. 4(a) and the resulting differences between Love and Rayleigh wave phase speeds $(C{Love} - C{Rayleigh})$ are shown in Fig. 4(b), which depend strongly on the amplitude and depth distribution of the difference $V{SH} - V{SV}$.
+For example, comparing the two models in which one is isotropic (green line, Fig. 4a) and the other has a depth constant radial anisotropy $(V{SH} - V{SV} = 5 \text{ per cent, black line, Fig. 4b})$ in the crust, there is a difference in $C{\text{Love}} - C{\text{Rayleigh}}$ of more than 200 m s-1, which is a very large effect.
+The concentration of radial anisotropy in progressively shallower and deeper depth ranges in the crust has a progressively decreasing effect on the Love-Rayleigh phase speed difference.
+The shapes of the curves in Fig. 4(b) depend on several factors.
 The period of the peak difference between Love and Rayleigh wave phase speeds depends largely on crustal thickness.
 The negative slope of the curves at periods longer than the peak period occurs because the Rayleigh wave becomes sensitive to the mantle at shorter periods than the Love wave.
-The upward curve at long periods occurs because of increasing sensitivity of Love waves to mantle anisotropy.
+The upward curve at the longest periods occurs because of increasing sensitivity of Love waves to mantle anisotropy.